-This Garlic Butter Scallops recipe is so easy and only takes 10 minutes to make!
+This Garlic Butter Scallops recipe is only takes 10 minutes to make!
 Pan-seared scallops cooked in the most delicious garlicky butter sauce.
-If you’re wondering how to cook scallops, this is a great recipe to try!
+If you’re wondering how to cook scallops, this is a great recipe to try.

-Scallops are also healthy, good source of omega-3 fatty acids, low carb, keto-friendly, and packed with protein.
-They have a slightly sweet taste and a tender, buttery texture.
+Scallops are also healthy!
+They’re a good source of omega-3 fatty acids, low carb, keto-friendly, and packed with protein.

 “Wet” scallops are treated in a solution called sodium tripolyphosphate to extend shelf life.
 But, in turn, this makes the scallops absorb more water, and when you cook them, they shrivel up and release a lot of liquid, which makes it almost impossible for them to get that seared golden crust.